ckarthickit/jenkins-samples/plain_deploy/README.md

-# Repository that maintains the thrid-party libraries used by VSTB Video SDK
+# Repository that maintains the thrid-party libraries to be deployed to a maven repository

 ## Setting up a new Third Party Folder